- About Us

 If you desire more information about your student's transition to college, please consider this excellent text: Donald Smith and Virginia Gordon.
 A Family Guide to Academic Advising.
 University of South Carolina: National Resource Center for The First-Year Experience and Students in Transition, 2003.

 Academic Advising is one of the most important services that OSU offers.
 Advisors serve as academic advocates for students.
-In the case of UESP, our advisors are here not only to help your student select a major and start earning a degree, but also to help him or her become an educated person.
+In the case of UESP, our advisors are here not only to help your student select a major and start earning a degree, but also to help them become an educated person.
 Our advisors attend to the details of students' academic lives, both inside and outside of the classroom.
 UESP students will begin working with an advisor during START.
-That person may ultimately be assigned as your student's advisor, or he/she may be assigned a different advisor in the fall.
+That person may ultimately be assigned as your student's advisor, or your student may be assigned a different advisor in the fall.

 UESP students are required to meet with an advisor once every quarter.
 If they choose to do so, they may certainly meet with us more than once a term, but all UESP students have at least one mandatory advising appointment per term.
 Students should be scheduling their appointments well in advance of their priority registration date for the quarter.
 A good general timeframe, that is easily remembered, centers around these dates: Halloween, Valentine's Day, and Cinco de Mayo.